 Jason Szenes / EPA file

-Mahmoud Ahmadinejad, who was president of Iran at the time, addresses the 67th session of the United Nations General Assembly in September 2012.
+Mahmoud Ahmadinejad, President of the Islamic Republic of Iran addresses the 67th session of the United Nations General Assembly at United Nations headquarters in New York City, in September 2012.

 Rouhani will likely strive to show he "stands in stark contrast to Ahmadinejad," said Joel Rubin, a former State Department official who now works at the nonproliferation organization Ploughshares.